Manith-2001/irc_ts/README.md

 As per the IRC spec if the channel doesn't exist this will create the channel for you.

-Now you have joined the channle but how about sending a message to the channel, well you can do it like this :
+Now you have joined the channel but how about sending a message to the channel, well you can do it like this :

 ```ts
 client.msgChannel("yourChannel", "Hello world");